kotlin-hands-on/hands-on/Introduction to Kotlin Native/05_WritingApplicationCode.md

 # Writing the Application Code

-Now that we have our library and the correspoing Kotlin stubs, we can consume them from our application.
+Now that we have our library and the corresponding Kotlin stubs, we can consume them from our application.

 Create a new file called `Main.kt` under the corresponding `src/platform` folder.
 In our case on macOS it would be `src/macosMain/kotlin/Main.kt`